-- It replaces the microcontroller in the application, by means of an emulation probe that is plugged into the application in place of the emulated MCU. - It controls the internal data bus of the emulated microcontroller, providing arbitration and tracing capabilities on all accesses to any of the following resources:
+- It replaces the microcontroller in the application, by means of an emulation probe that is plugged into the application in place of the emulated MCU.

-- ST7 HDS2 resources,
+- It controls the internal data bus of the emulated microcontroller, providing arbitration and tracing capabilities on all accesses to either of the following resources:

+- ST7-HDS2 resource,

-- ST7MDTU5-Active Probe resources,
+- ST7MDTS1-Active Probe resources,

 - Application resources.

-Therefore, you can have the emulator running your software in the application just as the emulated MCU would do, and have extensive tracing and control capabilities (i.e. keeping track of what the MCU does, and making it react in a specific way upon defined conditions).
+Therefore, you can have the emulator running your software in the application as the emulated microcontroller unit (MCU) would do, associated with extensive tracing capabilities (keeping a trace of what the MCU did) and control capabilities (ability to react specifically upon defined conditions).

-In this way, it is possible to fully emulate microcontroller resources.
+In this way, it is possible to obtain a full emulation of the microcontroller resources.